bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/auth-sync.rst

 Authentication Synchronization Module Use Case Example
 ------------------------------------------------------

-Useful synchronization implementation could be a SOAP or RADIUS backend.
+Useful synchronization implementation could be a SOAP or RADIUS back end.